tallon-coxe/mole-world/README.md

 # mole-world
-A small project to learn the basics of Pygame.
+A small project in Pygame.